4ster-light/bfcompiler/README.md

 # Brainfuck compiler

 This a simple implementation of a Brainfuck compiler in Rust, has several modes of operation, and can be used as a REPL.

 You need to have Rust installed, which is usually done via curl to get Rust up (further instructions in the Rust home page), or at least rustc rust compiler with the std lib.

-## Brainfuck Interpreter Prototypes
+## Brainfuck Interpreter Example scripts

-This project includes two simple prototypes for a Brainfuck interpreter: `bf.lua` and `bf.go`.
+This project includes several examples in many different programming languages with the same approach to making a simple brainfuck interpreter, these are purely meant to see the difference on how the same program can look very different on some languages and to highlight the importance of writing idiomatic code.

 ## Installation

-If you want to install it after cloning the repo, you can do so with
+If you want to install it, after cloning the repo, you can do so with:

 ```bash
 cargo install --path .